by Paul du Preez

 Here it is.

 “Bye Big Fig.”

 And I’m off, marching along the path, feeling more confident.
-‘Blythe’ even, in retro-speak, and looking for a patch of grass where I can be absolutely Arctic and re-become my normal, philosophical self.
+‘Blythe’ even, in retro-speak, and looking for a patch of grass where I can unwind, absolutely, and re-become my normal, philosophical self.

 No such luck.